 Serve Communities with a BSW Degree Focused on Growing Hispanic Population

-Our Lady of the Lake University’s (OLLU) BSW degree is one of only three in the nation to address the Hispanic population, the fastest-growing demographic expected to grow by 86% between 2015 & 2050.
-You’ll be prepared to treat diverse clients through a CSWE-accredited program that prepares you for the LSW exam.
+Our Lady of the Lake University’s (OLLU) BSW degree is one of only three in the nation to address the Hispanic population, the fastest-growing demographic expected to reach 111 million people by 2060.1 You’ll be prepared to treat diverse clients through a CSWE-accredited program that prepares you for the LSW exam.

 Career Outlook: Help Others in a Growing Field

-Your BSW degree and your passion for serving others will give you the foundation you need to step into a fulfilling career role or to begin graduate and clinical studies.
+Your BSW degree and passion for serving others will give you the foundation to step into a fulfilling career role or begin graduate and clinical studies.

-The social work field is growing, with jobs in this field — including social workers and other community and social service specialists — experiencing an exceptional 11 percent growth rate.
-In 2019, the median salary for social workers was $49,470.1Careers in Social Work
+The social work field is growing, with jobs in this field — including social workers and other community and social service specialists — experiencing an exceptional 12 percent growth rate.
+In 2020, the median salary for social workers was $51,760.2Careers in Social Work

 Curriculum: CSWE-Accredited Program